CsarRamos/mosaicoextras/README.md

 ## New plugin

 * Mailto: Added new tool in mosaico toolbar to create mailto with cc, content and body.
+(Disabled by default)